Using Vine as part of a Social Media Advertising Campaign

 • Run a competition to create a Vine – by choosing a subject that people are interested in people will engage and also share their Vine, giving your social media campaign the potential to go viral.
 An example of this is Confused.com targeting those with pets who want to share how cute they are with the world.
 By pure coincidence I’m sure, they happen to sell pet insurance.

-• To generate sales or interest – 6 seconds is more than long enough to share a promo code for online purchases, a text code or give people a phone number to call to buy a product.
-The looping nature of the video means that people have plenty of time to note it down.
+• To generate sales or interest – 6 seconds is more than long enough to share a promo code for online purchases, a text code or give people a phone number to call to buy a product, and the looping nature of the video means that people have plenty of time to note it down.
 A Vine can be a trigger for people to buy or contact a company now.
-The Dogs Trust made a Vine with a code people could use to donate by mobile so they could monitor the success of it as well as generate instant donations
+Dogs Trust made a Vine with a code people could use to donate by mobile so they could monitor the success of it as well as generate instant donations

-With Vine being so new, many marketers are experimenting with ways in which it can be used.
-By using promo codes and phone numbers with web analytics and call tracking, you can monitor which approaches to Vine are the most effective for you; product based, competitions, humorous etc., and build on these approaches to create a successful social media campaign with Vine.
+With Vine being so new, many marketers are experimenting with ways in which it can be used, and the good news is that with a 6 second video you are unlikely to damage your brand image.
+By using promo codes and phone numbers with web analytics and call tracking you can monitor which approaches to Vine are the most effective for you; product based, competitions, humorous etc., and build on these approaches to create a successful social media campaign with Vine.